Other NEJS PhD Programs

 By March 1 of the second year, a student will submit a research paper of at least twenty pages analyzing primary and secondary sources to two NEJS professors for approval.
 The readers are to be selected by the Graduate Advising Head in consultation with the Chair of the Department.
 This may be a paper written originally for a NEJS course or one based on such a paper.
 This paper must be approved for continuation in the graduate program.

-As part of the graduate training program in NEJS, all PhD students are required to fulfill five semester-length teaching fellow or research assignments during the first four years of their programs, serving as apprentices to faculty mentors.
-In addition, the department holds an orientation program for all new students and sponsors colloquia on teaching.
-Their faculty mentors evaluate students' teaching fellow work each semester.
-Students' teaching portfolios are in part drawn from these evaluations.
+As part of the graduate training program in NEJS, all PhD students are required to fulfill five semester-length teaching fellow or research assignments during the first four years of their programs, serving as apprentices to faculty mentors who provide feedback to their mentees.

 Students should also discuss with their advisers the desirability of taking courses at member institutions of the Boston Consortium.